nuords-software/nuords-proxy/README.md

 **NUORDS PROXY SERVER**

 NuoRDS Proxy (proxy) is a protocol agnostic reverse proxy and IP-based load balancer.
-Originally designed for NuoRDS Terminal Server for Mac, the proxy can be used for with other connection based protocols, such as VNC, ARD, etc. However, keep in mind that usage of this proxy with request/response protocols, such as HTTP, may not be effective.
+Originally designed for NuoRDS Terminal Server for Mac, the proxy can be also used with other connection based protocols, such as VNC, ARD, etc. However, keep in mind that usage of this proxy with request/response protocols, such as HTTP, may not be effective.
 For request/response protocols, we recommend that you use a protocol dependent solution.

 The proxy distributes client connections based on capacity of a target server.
 If the target server is NuoRDS Terminal Server, then CPU and/or memory usage, can be added into equation.